Budget-limited distribution learning in multifidelity problems: Numerical experiments

 with exploitation cost defined as the sum of the cost of the low-fidelity models used to build the regressors.
 The oracle $F_Y$ is taken as an empirical CDF constructed from two million independent samples of the high-fidelity model.
 Accuracy results for ECDF-Y and AETC-d are reported in the first plot in Figure \ref{fig4}.
 For visualization, we also provide an instance of the estimated densities (\texttt{density} function in \texttt{R} \cite{R} with the default bandwidth (data-dependent), and the Gaussian kernel for smoothing) and some statistics (mean, variance, skewness, and kurtosis) given by ECDF-Y and AETC-d using the same training dataset when $B = 10^6$.

 Figure \ref{fig4} shows that within the budget range of this experiment, AETC-d is asymptotically consistent and outperforms ECDF-Y by a substantial margin.
-The statistics computed by AETC-d are accurate up to the fourth order and significantly more accurate than the ones given by plain MC.
-The estimated density given by AETC-d at $B = 10^6$ almost matches the density obtained from two million independent samples of $Y$, which approximately costs $10^{10}$ budget units and takes around a week to generate.
+The statistics computed by AETC-d are accurate up to the fourth order and significantly more accurate than the ones given by simple MC.
+The estimated density given by AETC-d at $B = 10^6$ almost matches the density obtained from two million independent samples of $Y$, which approximately costs $10^{10}$ budget units (and required around a week to generate on our hardware).

 We notice that model misspecification seems to have little impact in this experiment.
 A possible explanation is that the selected regressors (which coincide with the regressors of the optimal model $S_\opt = \{1,2,3\}$) are sufficiently expressible for $Y$, and the magnitude of the corresponding model variance is much smaller than the variance of $Y$, making the potential noise misspecification effect negligible under the budget range of this example.
 We substantiate this hypothesis by fitting a linear model using the complete training data, and we approximately compute the variance ratio between the model noise and $Y$, which is $3\times 10^{-5}\ll 1$.